SirAnthony/django-audit-log/README.rst

 What It Doesn't Do
 ----------------------------

 The audit log bootstraps itself on each POST, PUT or DELETE request.
 So it can only track changes to model instances when they are made via the web interface of your application.
 Note: issuing a delete in a PUT request will work without a problem.
 Saving model instances through the Django shell for instance won't reflect anything in the audit log.
 Neither will  direct INSERT, UPDATE or DELETE statements, either within a request lifecycle or directly in your database shell.

+!
+Wrong.
+It works for me from shell(except user tracking, but it's normal).
+!
+Rewrite this section later.

 Installation and Usage
 ============================